An Overview Of LLC Taxes In Florida

 Multi-Member LLC Tax Returns

-When there are two or more owning members, the Florida LLC is taxed as a general partnership.
+When there are two or more owning members, the Florida LLC is taxed like a general partnership.
 The income of the company is reported on the members’ own personal tax returns.
 It is done using From 1065, where the partnership’s expenses and income are reported.
 Each member is then issued a Schedule K-1 that shows the share of the member’s profit.
 A breakdown of all members’ percentage shares should be included in the Florida LLCs operating agreement.

 Self-Employed LLC Owners Taxes